181 Mercer Street

 Current Project Update

-- Please note, the details of DEP and Con Edison's work (i.e. work days, hours, and street access) will be dictated by the stipulations in City agency permits for the work.
+- Please note, the details of Con Edison's work (i.e. work days, hours, and street access) will be dictated by the stipulations in City agency permits for the work.
 Portions of the work performed by NYU are expected to take place during normal work hours.

 Deliveries are scheduled arrive and leave the site via tractor-trailer.
 Deliveries are scheduled to arrive both during regular work hours and for oversize and overweight loads, NYC Department of Transportation (DOT) permits may stipulate deliveries outside normal work hours.
 Typically, the DOT will stipulate the truck's route to the site, as well as whether the truck will enter the site or queue near the site until the start of regular work hours.
 Following deliveries that arrive outside regular work hours, the construction site will remain closed until the start of regular work hours.